thegamma47/DevTinder/homework.md

 -write a auth dummy middleware for admin
 -write a auth dummy middleware for all user routes except dor /user/login -error handling using app.use(wild card)-always put at hte end

+-create a free cluster on MongoDB official Website -install Mongoose lib
+-connect your application to the database
+-call the connectedDB function and connect to database before starting the server application on 7866
+- create a user schema and user model
+- create a POST/signup API to add the data to the database -push some document using API call from the PostMan